“Is your play weird, or weird-ish?”

 - Are you a woman or tgnc person?

 - Is your play weird, or weird-ish?

 - Are you at least partly based in New York City?

 - Will you not mind if we take a while to get back to you?

 Please keep in mind: we don’t read submitted plays to consider them for production.
-We happily read submissions to find voices we want to know better and artists who may make productive members of the artistic community from which our work springs.
+We happily read submissions of full-length plays to find voices we want to know better and artists who may make productive members of the artistic community from which our work springs.
 We work flexibly, project-to-project, so we don’t do season planning in the traditional sense.
 Submit with that expectation, and we can go from there.

 If you say YES to the questions, hooray!
 See below for how to send a submission to Sonya.

 If you’d like to dig a bit deeper, here’s that promised elaboration:

 Question 1: Are you a woman*?